tyabbi/drs-project/docs/beginner/unlocking.md

 Missions can be completed in any order.

+You can find a full list of unlockable songs here.

 ## Discover Missions
 Discover Mission songs are a special type of unlock song that requires completing a prerequisite mission to become visible and a set of 3 Discover Missions to be able to purchase.
 Once these songs are able to purchase, Discount Missions become available.

+You can find a full list of Discover Mission songs and their requirements here.

 ## EXTRA STAGE
 EXTRA STAGE is only available in STANDARD Mode.
 To access EXTRA STAGE, you must score a combined total of at least 180.000 points in your first two songs.